RazorOp/razorops-web/_posts/2024-04-23-devops-interview-questions-and-answers.md

 I. Server Suppo rt:AWS OpsWorks Stacks we can automate operational tasks on any server in AWS as wel as our own data center.

 II.
 Scalable Automation : We get automated scaling support with AWS OpsWorks Stacks.
-Each new instance in AWS can read configuration fromOpsWorks.
-It can even respond to systemevents in same way as other instances do.
+Each new instance in AWS can read configuration from OpsWorks.
+It can even respond to system events in same way as other instances do.

 III.
 Dashboard: We can create dashboards in OpsWorks to display the status of al the stacks in AWS.